ajwills72/rminr/review-power-bayesian-ps.md

 "Cohen’s d=0.217" doesn't match *d* in the output above.

+LD: got rid of effect size.

 4.2.2p2-3

 "The first thing to jot down is to decide how our dependent variable will look like.

 We know that we will have count data, because our dependent variable is the count of how many switches participants made between having the lower-left or upper-right square as the cube’s front side."

 I think you could be more concise here e.g.

 "Our dependent variable will have count data, because it is the count of how many switches participants made between having the lower-left or upper-right square as the cube’s front side."

 Why is `rbinom()` most suitable?

+LD: `rbinom` is suitable because each participants raw data is a Bernoulli distribution, where each "trial" has a binary outcome - see Necker Cube.
+Therefore we want to generate binomial data, not a gaussian distribution per se.

+LD: 2021-09-16 Amended.
+Decided to use `rnorm` instead of `rbinom`, and change the dependent variable to the proportion of switches.
+This is a dummy example, so I am not worried about how the proportions were calculated - trying to simplify things.

 4.2.2p5